tommeier/git-release/README.md

 ## TODO

+ - [ ] Fix the version numbering, when updating to 'minor' or 'major' zero out the bits to the right

  - [ ] Merge capture and help text into language agnostic file, so ruby can load in ruby and return loaded ENV variables
  - [ ] Create remaining TODO items as issues in Github
  - [ ] Test mode should display processes it would run (--dry-run option)